NehaDadhich/nehasFoodWorld/recipes/tamarind-rice.md

 - Sauté for a minute then add the split and skinned black gram.
 - Sauté for a minute then add the split and skinned Bengal gram (filter the water out).
 - Sauté till the lentils turn golden brown.
-- Add the soaked and filtered tamarind water with turmeric powder, red chilly powder, garam masala and salt to taste to the remaining tempering.
+- Add the soaked and filtered tamarind water with turmeric powder, red chilli powder, garam masala and salt to taste to the remaining tempering.
 - Boil the tamarind sauce for 5 to 10 minutes.
 The oil will get separated from the sauce at this point if not boil for some more time.
 - Turn off the flame and add the cooked rice to the prepared tamarind sauce along with fried or roasted peanuts.
 - Garnish with chopped coriander.